NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Giant Moray Eel.md

 abilities_mid:
   - name: ""
   - name: "Ambush"
-    desc: "`pf2:r`  **Trigger** A target creature passes within 20 feet of the giant moray eel's hiding place and has not detected the giant moray eel\n**Effect** The giant moray eel lunges out of its hiding place, Swims directly toward the triggering creature, and makes a jaws Strike against it.
+    desc: "`pf2:r`  **Trigger** A target creature passes within 20 feet of the giant moray eel's hiding place and has not detected the giant moray eel\n* * *\n\n**Effect** The giant moray eel lunges out of its hiding place, Swims directly toward the triggering creature, and makes a jaws Strike against it.
 The target creature is [[Conditions/Off-Guard|Off-Guard]] to this attack."

 attacks:
   - name: ""